Set up and Develop Playwright Test Scripts with TestWise IDE

 Contains test script files in the format of XXX.spec.ts.

-Contains the page classes (see Page Object Model), the abstract_page.js is already created.
+Contains the page classes (see Page Object Model), theabstract_page.js

 TestWise project file